Diagramming Clauses

 Adverb Clauses

-These are dependent clause which act as adverbs.
+Adverb clauses are dependent clauses which act as adverbs.
 That means that they can modify verbs, adjectives, or other adverbs.

 Back to Sentence Diagramming Index